 Buying Time with Chapter 7

 The “automatic stay” associated with bankruptcy stops all actions that creditors can take.
 This applies to both Chapter 7 and Chapter 13 cases.
 Therefore, if you file a Chapter 7 case, you can stop a foreclosure on your home.
 However, Chapter 7 does not get you as much time to deal with your mortgage debt as Chapter 13.
 With a Chapter 13 bankruptcy filing, you will have 3 to 5 years to catch up on payments.
 If you aren’t too many months behind and desire to keep your home, a Chapter 7 case might be a good option for you.
-Often, lenders will offer loan modifications that can bring you contractually current with your payments and re-amortize the loan at lower payments.
+Often, lenders will offer loan modifications that can bring you contractually current with your payments.
+This will re-amortize the loan at lower payments.
 You are required to start making payments immediately and enter into a strict schedule if you haven’t been making them.
-The lender will then allow you to keep your home as long as payments are being made.
+The lender will then allow you to keep your home.
+An accommodation offered only as long as payments are being made.

 If you will not be keeping your home and just need some time to save money so that you can move into a rental home, a well-timed bankruptcy filing can give you extra time in your house.
-You will not make mortgage payments during thing(s) time which allows you to get together some money for the first and last month rent payments.
+You will not make mortgage payments during this time.
+This allows you to get together some money for the first and last month rent payments.
 You can also get the time to save money for the move and other miscellaneous costs and fees.

 Depending on how aggressive your lenders are, the time you can buy with Chapter 7 varies.
 There is no hard or fast rule for how much extra time you can get.
-With aggressive lenders, they can ask for “relief from the stay” and then the foreclosure would proceed.
+With aggressive lenders, they can ask for “relief from the stay”.
+Following this step, the foreclosure would proceed.
 In this case, filing bankruptcy might get you another three months.

 On the other hand, your lender may not take any action during the three months that your Chapter 7 case is going on.
 After three months, your automatic stay will expire and your lenders will then start or restart your foreclosure.
 When we had the mortgage crisis years ago, some people were living in their homes and not paying payments for up to two years!
 While that is unusual, it still shows that there is no hard or fast rule.